mSvcBench/muBench/ServiceMeshGenerator/README.md

 Studies have shown that the interconnetions between services among real microservice applications follow a power-law distribution that can be modelled using a Barabási-Albert (BA) model.
 For this reason we chose to model the service mesh as a BA graph.
-If we play with the values of the BA model, we are able to genereate microservice applications with different topologies.
+If we change the values of the BA model, we are able to genereate microservice applications with different mesh topologies.

+The mesh topology is built as follows: at each step a new service is added as a vertex of a directed tree.
+This new service is connected with an edge to a single *parent* service already present in the topology.
+The edge direction is from the parent service to the new *child* service, this means that the parent service includes the new service in its external-services.
+The parent service is chosen according to a preferred attachment strategy using a power-law distribution.
+Specifically, vertex *i* is chosen as a parent with a (non-normalized) probability equal to *Pi = di^aplha+a*, where *di* is the number of services that have already chosen the service *i* as a parent, *alpha* is the power-law exponent, and *a* is the zero-appeal property i.e., the probability of a service being chosen as a parent when no other service has yet chosen it.

 First, we describe the parameters, then we show 4 different topologies taken from the following [reaserch paper](https://researchcommons.waikato.ac.nz/bitstream/handle/10289/13981/EVOKE_CASCON_2020_paper_37_WeakestLink.pdf?sequence=11&isAllowed=y).